 Another success was created with 'De Rode Ridder', a series based on the books by Leopold Vermeiren in 1959.
 In the 1960s, new series followed, such as the western 'Karl May' (1962), the aviation comic 'Biggles' (1965) and the Africa series 'Safari' (1969).
 In 1972, Vandersteen created a comic series based on the folk characters 'Robert en Bertrand', that originated from a 19th century play by Benjamin Antier and Fréderick Lémaître.
 It had been his lifelong dream to turn these vagabonds into comic characters.
 From 1962 to 1967, Vandersteen and his studios adapted the popular Flemish puppet play 'Pats' to a stop comic.

 Het Plezante Circus (Ons Volkske)

 Some of the side-characters of the 'Suske en Wiske' series got their own spin-off series.
 Vandersteen had already drawn some gag pages with 'Lambik' for Tintin, but from 1954 to 1963, he created about 350 gags with the character for De Bond.
-Also 'Jerom' got his own spin-off in 1960, another series that knew a large popularity in Germany, where the character even got its own book published by Bastei Verlag.
+Jerom too received his own spin-off series in 1960 and became tremendously popular in Germany, where the character got its own monthly comic book, Wastl, published by Bastei Verlag.
 The 'Jerom' comic has had several incarnations.
 After ten stories in a "normal" setting, 'Jerom' became the golden stuntman in 1967, and finally in 1982, the series changed to 'De Wonderbare Reizen van Jerom'.
 In 1986, even Wiske's puppet 'Schanulleke' got its own gag strip, drawn by Eric de Rop and written by Patty Klein.

 Robert en Bertrand